Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 # It is not over

 It seems that we now have a solution to the initial problem.
-However, we forgot a strong assumption: the contact forces are *unilateral*.
+However, we forgot a strong assumption: contact forces are *unilateral*.
 This means that we can't "pull" on the ground for example.

-The solution to the single support foot equation is unique, thus we can check if it is feasible but there are no other torques we could apply else.
-However, the solution with two supports is underconstrained and admits an infinite set of solutions.
+The solution to the single support foot equation is unique, thus, while we can check if it is feasible, there are no other torques we could apply.
+However, the solution with two support feet is under-constrained and admits an infinite set of solutions.

-What we want it to explore those solutions, and select the one that minimizes torques **subject to** some constraints on the force (in that case, $$f_z > 0$$, if $$f_z$$ is expressed in proper frame).
+What we want is to explore those solutions, and select the one that minimizes torques **subject to** some constraints on the force (in that case, $$f_z > 0$$, if $$f_z$$ is expressed in proper frame).

-To achieve this, we can formulate the problem as a *Quadratic Programming* problem and invoke a solver.
+To achieve this, we can formulate the problem as a *quadratic programming* (QP) problem and invoke a solver.
 Such a solver can address problems of the form:

 $$
-min \space \frac{1}{2} x^T P x + c^T x \\
+min_x \space \frac{1}{2} x^T P x + c^T x \\
 subject \space to:  \\
 A x = b \\
 G x \leq h